 |City/Town: • Hot Springs|

-The large sign, hand-written with bold sweeping letter on white poster board, authoritatively proclaims:
+The large sign, hand-written with a bold sweeping letter on white poster board, authoritatively proclaims:

 Class Room Rules: